koitsu/megahal.mod/Readme.txt

 MegaHAL module for eggdrop
 Version 3.5
-By Jason Hutchens and Zev ^Baron^ Toledano (megahal2 at thelastexit dot net)
+By Jason Hutchens and Zev ^Baron^ Toledano (megahal at thelastexit.net)

 Artificially Intelligent conversation with learning capability and psychotic personality.